pottijordan/pottijordan.github.io/_posts/2021-05-14-determining-risk-less-badly.md

 ![Increase attack cost with minimal defense cost](https://docs.microsoft.com/en-us/security/compass/media/privileged-access-strategy/balance-defender--and-attacker-cost.png)

-1. Use the enterprise risk model that is used be leadership to rank the risk of the **outcome** of the operation.
+1. Use the enterprise risk model that is used by leadership to rank the risk of the **outcome** of the operation.
     1. For example, ransomware getting deployed might be a critical risk, medium monetary risk, loss of customer confidence, employee morale, some regulatory issues maybe, etc.
     2. Supply chain attack leading to malicious code on customers endpoints.
 Might only be a high risk if the operation proved that its likely only possible on a small subset of products or in edge cases.
     3. Customer data breached could even be a medium risk if the operation focused on PII.
 As we know, these types of breaches don’t always result in a huge financial loss and often times are buried in the news.